cap-js/attachments/README.md

     cf login -a <CF-API> -o <ORG-NAME> -s <SPACE-NAME> --sso
     ```

-2. To bind to the service, continue with the steps below.

-    In the project directory, you can generate a new file _.cdsrc-private.json by running:
+2. To bind to the service, generate a new file _.cdsrc-private.json in the project directory by running:

     ```sh
     cds bind <ObjectStoreLocalName> --to <ObjectStoreRemoteName>
     ```

+    Where `ObjectStoreLocalName` can be any name given by the user here.

 See [Object Stores](#object-stores) for further information on SAP Object Store.